ttuowang/tuowang/content/authors/admin/_index.md

 Before coming to UW-Madson, I received my bachelor degree in mathematics and applied mathematics from Sun Yat-sen University, and my master degree in applied statistics from University of Michigan, Ann Arbor (Umich).
 When I was in Umich, I worked in [Statistics Online Computational Resource (SOCR)](http://www.socr.umich.edu/) team supervised by Prof. Ivo Dinvo.
 I also worked with [Prof. Lili Zhao](https://sph.umich.edu/faculty-profiles/zhao-lili.html).

 My research focuses on causal inference, clinical trials and statistical methods for composite endpoints.
-I'm also enthusiastic about data science and data visualization in R.
+I'm also enthusiastic about data science and data visualization in R. You can find my contributions to [TidyTuesday](https://github.com/rfordatascience/tidytuesday) in my [github](https://github.com/ttuowang/tidytuesday)